PalmLab Help Center

 Heatmap Patterns

-- Vertical Stripes: Samples with similar protein expression profiles
+- Vertical stripes: Samples with similar detection profiles.

-- Horizontal Stripes: Proteins with similar expression across samples
+- Horizontal stripes: Proteins with similar detection across samples.

-- Block Patterns: Groups of proteins co-expressed in groups of samples
+- Block patterns: Groups of proteins co‑detected in specific sample groups.

 UMAP Patterns